Crews monitor two small wildfires in northern Gifford Pinchot National Forest

 People are also reading…

-The 1-acre fire, called the McCoy Peak fire, had no visible smoke as of Wednesday.
-The wildfire was lined and nearby burning materials and felled damaged trees were extinguished or removed.
+The 1-acre fire, called the McCoy Peak fire, was located around 2:45 p.m. on Aug.
+10. The fire had no visible smoke as of Wednesday.
+Crews dug a roughly 1-foot wide perimeter around the wildfire to remove material like leaves and fallen branches to prevent the fire from spreading.
+Nearby burning materials and felled damaged trees were also extinguished or removed.

-Two fires, 1/10 of an acre each, were put out as of Wednesday, and one was human caused, the department reports.
+Two fires, 1/10 of an acre each, were put out as of Wednesday.
+One was human caused and the other was also caused by lightning and discovered on Aug.
+9, the department reports.

-An incident management team must be assigned to a fire or hundreds of acres of burning timber or grassland must be reported to be considered a large fire, according to the Northwest Interagency Coordination Team, which monitors northwest wildfires.
+The fires are not tracked by the Northwest Interagency Coordination Team, which monitors northwest wildfires, because they are not considered large.
+Large fires are defined as having incident management team assigned to blazes or hundreds of acres of burning timber or grassland.

 The U.S. Forest Service reports nine out of 10 wildfires nationwide are human caused and can be prevented.